-F. Universal or Entire Population Based Programs Programs/Interventions b.
+F. Universal or Entire Population Based Programs Programs/Interventions a.
+AlcoholEdu for College

+1. On-Line Alcohol Education Programs as AlcoholEdu, MyStudent Body b.
 AlcoholEdu for College -Part Two

-- On-Line Alcohol Education Programs as AlcoholEdu, MyStudent Body Mayville State University holds a contract with Ever-Fi to deliver: - a.
-AlcoholEdu for College c.
-Sexual Assault Prevention: Undergraduate
+Mayville State University holds a contract with Ever-Fi to deliver: